alexxie16/English_Learning/book/poor-charlie.md

 My second prescription for misery is to learn everything you possibly can from your own experience, minimizing what you learn **vicariously** from the good and bad experiences of others, living and dead.
 This prescription is a sure-shot producer of misery and second-rate achievement.
 How little **originality** there is in the common disasters of mankind: drunk driving deaths, reckless driving **maimings**, **incurable** **venereal** diseases.
 The other aspect of avoiding **vicarious wisdom** is the rule of not learning from the best work done before yours.
-Because there is so much adversity out there, even for the lucky and wise, this will guarantee that, **in due course**, you will be permanently mired in misery.
+Because there is so much adversity out there, even for the lucky and wise, this will guarantee that, **in due course**, you will be permanently **mired** in misery.
-If my experience is any guide, the rustic’s approach is to be avoided at all cost by someone **bent on** misery.
+If my experience is any guide, the **rustic**’s approach is to be avoided at all cost by someone **bent on** misery.

 > as Carson and was known for his constant repetition of one phrase: “Invert, always invert.”